jisosomppi/log-analysis/salt/README.md

 # Setting up a centralized logging server with Salt
 >*This Salt build is based on the [RELK-physical-working build](https://github.com/jisosomppi/log-analysis/tree/master/builds/relk-physical-working), and aims to automate and centralize the settings for it.*

+## Currently missing from the Salt version
+* Encryption of log traffic
+* User authentication for Nginx/Kibana
+* Automatic log analysis/filtering

 ## Installation
 ### Server install
 ```